terraform-cisco-modules/terraform-intersight-iks/modules/infra_config_policy/README.md

 This module will lookup the infrastructure target (i.e. vCenter) via the target name.
 It will then create a Kubernetes Infrastructure Configuration Policy for that target.
 This can be used to build IKS clusters.

 The variable "device_name" is the target name for the infrastructure provider.
-This can be located in Intersight--->Targets
+This can be located in Intersight--->Targets For the Platform Type options are "esxi" or "iwe".

 These resources are created